Tommy787576/Data-science-final/association_rule/README.md

-## The preprocessing for association and some attempts
+## The preprocessing for association rule analysis and some attempts